 Helped, in part, by the 2007-2008 Writers’ Strike that delayed the season for a year, as well as the acclaimed Redemption setting the table for it, Day 7 ended up being a bit of a rebound for 24.
 The season featured a stronger plot, interesting new characters and a much-needed change of venue from L.A. to Washington, D.C.
 It wasn’t a perfect season, obviously.
 The Tony-as-a-bad-guy subplot was hit-or-miss.
 And there was one pretty bad piece of retcon where the mastermind behind the prion variant virus that drove much of Day 7 — a bland, mysterious guy in the shadows that we’ve never seen or heard about before named Alan Wilson — was suddenly revealed as the guy who had actually been in charge of Season 5’s Sentox Nerve Gas conspiracy.

 One of the undisputed highlights of the season was Annie Wersching, who got rave reviews playing Jack’s new partner/love interest Renee Walker.
 This scene really illustrates their dynamic (and why they were meant to be), as they team up to break both the rules and a rogue Secret Service agent named Edward Vossler.
 Much like Season 2, when he seemingly killed a terrorist’s wife and children, or the aforementioned Season 5, when he sportingly shot Miriam Henderson above the knee, Jack has never subscribed to the hackneyed rule that women and children were off limits.
 So when Vossler wouldn’t reveal the kidnapped First Gentleman’s whereabouts, Jack and Renee took matters into their own hands.
 Renee held Vossler’s wife and children hostage while Jack did what he does best — convince Vossler that it was in the best interests of him and his family to cooperate.
 Too bad Vossler had to ruin it by daring to attack Jack.
-Obviously, that was going to end one way.
+Obviously, that was only going to end one way.

 Day 8: 12:00 PM-1:00 PM: Jack Goes to Extreme Measures to Retrieve a Sim Card

+But mostly, what sucked about this season was how they took years of character development flushed it down the toilet for the sake of shock value.
 In particular, Jack goes from patriot who always put his country first, no matter the consequences, to a violent psychopath who causes more damage to Manhattan than the Stay Puff Marshmallow Man.
 No one bears the brunt of his anger more than Pavel, the Russian sniper who killed Renee.
 Jack sees Pavel swallow a cell phone SIM card, and, knowing how big a pain in the ass it is to re-enter those contacts, decides to do whatever he can to retrieve it.
 Jack apprehends Pavel, burns him with a blowtorch, throws gasoline on the wound, and then performs emergency surgery on his stomach in order to get it back.

 You know, I’m sure most stores would have transferred your contacts for free, Jack.